 In addition to an SSL certificate, implementing email protection protocols will provide extra security to your domain and emails.
 These protocols allow you to check your DMARC, DKIM and SPF records to make sure no one is sending phishing emails on your behalf.

 Most data breaches and website hacks today are a result of weak passwords.
 Unfortunately, most website owners usually ignore the essence of strong and unique passwords.
 If you want your WooCommerce store to withstand attempts such as brute force attacks and dictionary attacks, then you first need to implement strong passwords.

 There are features that your passwords must have to be classified as strong passwords.
 First, you must ensure that you create long passwords.
 The password should also be complex.
 A complex password has combined numbers, lowercase letters, capital letters, and special characters such as hyphens and stars.
 A hacker will find it difficult to break through such a password.

 It would be best if you also were mindful of how you store the passwords.
 You must avoid writing down the passwords or having your browsers store the password.
 All a hacker will have to do to access the passwords is to access these sources.
 You can consider using password manager tools to manage all your passwords.

 5. Choose a Reliable and Secure Hosting

 Hosting providers could make or break your WooCommerce store.
 It would be best if you did not rush into choosing a hosting provider.
 It would be best if you took your time to do your homework.
 Research on the security standards of the host and ensure that the hosting is using server-level security.
-You should avoid using a shared hosting platform.
+You should avoid using a shared hosting platform, choosing a dedicated hosting would be the best option as you own the server and its fully secured.
 An attack on one site on the platform could be detrimental to other sites within the platform.